HyFlex Teaching at the University of Minnesota

 To determine what classroom support is available to you, check with your department or collegiate unit.
 Note: available support will vary by campus and unit.

-Once these updates are installed, most classrooms will provide a microphone and camera.
 To compare different capabilities and availability of technology, review the Conferencing Equipment webpage.

 Prepare to Teach HyFlex